Neapolitan Doughnuts

 Steps

-Wash the potatoes well and then, with the skin on, cook them until they are done and soft when poked with a fork.
+Wash the potatoes well and then cook them with the skin on until soft when pricked with a fork.

 butter

-• Heat the milk and dissolve the brewer’s yeast and sugar in it.
+• Heat the milk and dissolve the yeast and sugar in it.

 Mix and add the grated lemon zest and mix well.